getcarina/getcarina.com/_tutorials/032-application-logging.md

 #### json-file log driver
 By default the Docker daemon uses the `json-file` logging driver.
 You can access the logs for the applications running in the containers on the daemon by using the `docker logs <containerNameOrId>` command.

 1. Start a container.
-For example, run: `$ docker run --name redis1 -d redis`
+For example, run `$ docker run --name redis1 -d redis`.
-1. View the log for the container by running `$ docker logs redis1`
+1. View the log for the container by running `$ docker logs redis1`.

 The following log from the `redis1` container is displayed: